 2018 Outdoor Family Portrait Sessions

-The nice weather is almost here!!
-Thank you for signing up for the black friday booking special, I'm ready to get back outside again.
-Below is information, tips and a form that will help make the most of your session.
+Thank you for booking a family portrait session with me, I'm ready to get back outside again.
+Below is information, tips and helpful information.
 I'm looking forward to seeing familiar faces and meeting new families!

 What to wear

 - Skip matching entirely for a more natural family portrait.
 Don’t feel restricted to one color but embrace a hue or shade.